AdobeDocs/learning-manager.en/help/migrated/kb/module-not-marked-complete.md

 ---
 jcr-language: en_us
-title: Module is marked incomplete on course completion in Adobe Learning Manager
+title: Module is marked incomplete on course completion in Adobe Captivate Prime
-description: Even after a learner completes a course in Adobe Learning Manager, the module is marked as incomplete.
 contentowner: nluke
 ---

-# Module is marked incomplete on course completion in Adobe Learning Manager {#module-is-marked-incomplete-on-course-completion-in-adobe-learning-manager}
+# Module is marked incomplete on course completion in Adobe Captivate Prime {#module-is-marked-incomplete-on-course-completion-in-adobe-captivate-prime}

-## Issue
+## **Issue**

-Even after a learner completes a course in Adobe Learning Manager, the module is marked as incomplete.
+Even after a learner completes a course in Adobe Captivate Prime, the module is marked as incomplete.

-## Cause
+## **Cause**

-SCORM 2004 defines the success and completion criteria and sends the statements for both separately.
+SCORM 2004 defines&nbsp;the success and completion criteria and sends the statements for both separately.

-For example, let there be a content set with a **Completion Criteria** of 100% slide views and **Success Criteria** set as "Quiz is Passed".
+For example, let there be a content set with a&nbsp;**Completion Criteria** of 100% slide views and **Success Criteria** set as "Quiz is Passed".

 A learner, completes the course, but fails the quiz.
-In this case, the progress is 100%, but the module is marked as incomplete as the learner fails to meet the **Success Criteria**.
+In this case, the progress is 100%,&nbsp;but the module is marked as incomplete as the learner fails to meet the **Success Criteria**.

-## Solution
+## **Solution**

 The issue is related to the reporting **Preferences** set for the project.
 The author must verify the criteria set for the completion and success of the course.